TMSDMAP/TMSDMAP.github.io/_posts/2025-01-21-stack-release.md

 ## Conclusion
-We’re thrilled to unveil **production-stack**—the next step in transforming vLLM from a best-in-class single-node engine into a full-scale LLM serving system.
+We’re thrilled to unveil **vLLM Production Stack**—the next step in transforming vLLM from a best-in-class single-node engine into a full-scale LLM serving system.
-We believe production-stack will open new doors for organizations seeking to build, test, and deploy LLM applications at scale without sacrificing performance or simplicity.
+We believe the vLL stack will open new doors for organizations seeking to build, test, and deploy LLM applications at scale without sacrificing performance or simplicity.

 If you’re as excited as we are, don’t wait!
 - **Clone the repo: [https://github.com/vllm-project/production-stack](https://github.com/vllm-project/production-stack)**